dalab/deep-ed/README.md

 ## Pre-trained entity embeddings

 Entity embeddings trained with our method using Word2Vec 300 dimensional pre-trained word vectors (GoogleNews-vectors-negative300.bin).
 They have norm 1 and are restricted only to entities appearing in the training, validation and test sets described in our paper.
-Available here: https://polybox.ethz.ch/index.php/s/sH2JSB2c1OSj7yv .
-Password can be requested from octavian.ganea at inf dot ethz dot ch .
+Available [here](https://polybox.ethz.ch/index.php/s/sH2JSB2c1OSj7yv).

 ## Full set of annotations made by our best global model